daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

+# The Path to Mastery

+1. Vim help.
+Highest ROI.
+It takes practice to parse it.
+2. Keep a cheat sheet on your desk.
+Vim is a practice of accretion.
+It means you slowly add parts.
+Focus on just a few commands at a time.
+You don't build muscle memory until you do the command.
+WE DON'T WANT STUFF IN THE CHEAT SHEET, WE WANT THEM IN OUR BRAIN.
+Undo what you do and use the command and do it the right way.
+3. Keep track of your annoyances.
+When you feel that you are doing something inefficient, capture those in a list.
+Ex: :Q to quit... few seconds of annoyance is subtracted.
+We want to stay in the zone and when you have to program in your head, you don't want to stop what you're dong.
+4. Learn all the single letter commands.
+The most important commands are bound to the single letter keys.
+5. Bind Esc to Caps Lock.

 :set wrap
 :set syntax=markdown

+Splitting the window.
+:split "heeehe  "
+:vertical-split

+:set splitbelow
+:set splitright
+:on - close all except in
+:help opening-window

+C-w (hjkl) to move across the panes.

 nG – jump to line n
 L – jump to the bottom of the screen (“low”)